ahmohbati/SecOn/CloudClient.md

 Many folks ask how they can use Security Onion to monitor and defend their cloud environments.
 Most cloud environments don't provide anything like a tap or span port, but we can use daemonlogger or netsniff-ng as a virtual tap.
 This virtual tap will copy all traffic from our production cloud box to an OpenVPN bridge that transports the traffic to our Security Onion sensor where it is then analyzed.

 #### Traffic Flow and NIC offloading functions ####
-The cloud client uses daemonlogger or netsniff-ng to copy all packets from eth0 to tap0 (OpenVPN).
+The cloud client uses `daemonlogger` or `netsniff-ng` to copy all packets from eth0 to tap0 (OpenVPN).
 OpenVPN transports the packets to the cloud sensor, where tap0 is a member of bridge br0.
 The standard Security Onion stack sniffs br0.
 NIC offloading functions must be disabled on all of these interfaces (eth0 and tap0 on cloud client, and tap0 and br0 on cloud sensor) to ensure that Snort, Bro, etc. all see traffic as it appeared on the wire.
-This guide will walk you through disabling NIC offloading functions on eth0 and br0 via /etc/network/interfaces and tap0 via /etc/openvpn/up.sh.
+This guide will walk you through disabling NIC offloading functions on eth0 and br0 via `/etc/network/interfaces` and tap0 via `/etc/openvpn/up.sh`.

 #### Daemonlogger vs netsniff-ng ####
-This guide is written using daemonlogger because it is more likely to be available on most cloud boxes.
-If netsniff-ng is available, it can provide higher performance (less packet loss), and you would just need to change the calls from daemonlogger to netsniff-ng and translate the options to the equivalent netsniff-ng options.
+This guide is written using `daemonlogger` because it is more likely to be available on most cloud boxes.
+If `netsniff-ng` is available, it can provide higher performance (less packet loss), and you would just need to change the calls from daemonlogger to netsniff-ng and translate the options to the equivalent netsniff-ng options.

 #### References and Thanks ####